 - it was intended by the parties that property would be held on trust by one of the parties for the other;

 - it would be unconscionable for a party to claim legal entitlement to property without recognising the contributions made by the other party.

-You are able to enter into an Agreement before, during or after a de facto relationship as to how property is to be divided between you and your de facto partner.
+You can enter into an Agreement before, during or after a de facto relationship as to how property is to be divided between you and your de facto partner.
 The Court is restricted in making Orders contrary to the Agreement if:-

-- each party obtains independent legal advice prior to entering into the Agreement.
+- Each party obtains independent legal advice before entering into the Agreement.
 Each advising solicitor must provide a certificate verifying the nature of the advice given.

 If the formal requirements are not met, the Court is still required to have regard to the Agreement when making Orders.